TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

 \section{Evaluation}

-In this section, we empirically evaluate our proposed attacks, \sys{} and \baselineTwo{}, with several experiments.
-We compare our attacks with the \baselineOne{} attack by prior work~\cite{schuster2021you}.
-Before discussing the results, we first describe our experimental setup.
+In this section, we empirically evaluate our proposed attacks, \sys{} and \baselineTwo{}, through several experiments.
+We compare our attacks with the \baselineOne{} attack proposed in prior work~\cite{schuster2021you}.
+Before presenting the results, we provide details of our experimental setup.